StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

-# Synchronized materialized view
+# Synchronous materialized view

-This topic describes how to create, use, and manage a **synchronized materialized view** (Rollup).
+This topic describes how to create, use, and manage a **synchronous materialized view** (Rollup).

-Synchronized materialized views in StarRocks can be created only on a single base table from [the default catalog](../data_source/catalog/default_catalog.md).
-All changes in the base table are simultaneously updated to the corresponding synchronized materialized views.
-This makes synchronized materialized views suitable for transparent acceleration of real-time, single-table aggregate queries.
+Synchronous materialized views in StarRocks can be created only on a single base table from [the default catalog](../data_source/catalog/default_catalog.md).
+All changes in the base table are simultaneously updated to the corresponding synchronous materialized views.
+This makes synchronous materialized views suitable for transparent acceleration of real-time, single-table aggregate queries.

-Synchronized materialized views are essentially a special index for query acceleration.
-You cannot query synchronized materialized views directly.
+Synchronous materialized views are essentially a special index for query acceleration.
+You cannot query synchronous materialized views directly.
 However, they are significantly inexpensive to maintain and update.

 From v2.4 onwards, StarRocks provides asynchronous materialized views, which supports creation on multiple tables and more aggregation operators.
 For the usage of **asynchronous materialized views**, see [Asynchronous materialized view](../using_starrocks/Materialized_view.md).

 ## Preparation

-Before creating a synchronized materialized view, check if your data warehouse is eligible for query acceleration through synchronized materialized views.
+Before creating a synchronous materialized view, check if your data warehouse is eligible for query acceleration through synchronous materialized views.
 For example, check if the queries reuse certain sub-query statements.

 The following example is based on the table `sales_records`, which contains the transaction ID `record_id`, salesperson ID `seller_id`, store ID `store_id`, date `sale_date`, and sales amount `sale_amt` for each transaction.
 Follow these steps to create the table and insert data into it: